conradakunga/Blog/_posts/2025-05-27-renaming-a-sql-server-database.md

 This seems to be the recommended way.

-Now, if you try any of these techniques, all of them will probably fail.
+Now, if you try any of these techniques, **all of them will probably fail**.

 SSMS will fail like this: